-Q: Am I eligible for benefits if I am an independent contractor?
+Q: Am I eligible for benefits if I am an independent contractor, self-employed, or gig worker?

 A: Yes, under the CARES Act, individuals who are self-employed, independent contractors and those that are otherwise ineligible for state Reemployment Assistance benefits and those that have exhausted state and federal benefits may be eligible for Pandemic Unemployment Assistance.
 However, Pandemic Unemployment Assistance eligibility does not include individuals who have the ability to telework and receive pay or individuals receiving paid sick leave or other paid leave benefits.